 Maintain an anti-inflammatory, gluten and dairy-free diet and stay hydrated.

-Eating gluten and dairy-free versions of meals you love and staying hydrated can help give your body all the tools it needs to thrive!
-The food we eat is SO important, and it can make or break the way we feel on a day-to-day basis.
-Processed food, sugar, and red meat can contribute to your PCOS symptoms by increasing insulin resistance and inflammation.
+Processed foods, sugar, and red meat can contribute to your PCOS symptoms like difficult weight loss, fatigue, body aches, and more by increasing insulin resistance and inflammation.
 If you are sensitive to gluten and dairy, these foods can hinder your PCOS results too.
 To boost your energy levels, give your body the fuel it needs with plenty of water and try a gluten- and dairy-free anti-inflammatory diet for 30 days to see if it’s the right fit for you!
 (You can find PCOS-friendly recipes and meal plans on The Cysterhood app.)

 Establish a good sleep schedule.